 Rebekah graduated from Cardiff University with a first class honours BSc Physiotherapy in 2013.
+This was followed by a PGDip in Sport and Exercise Physiotherapy from Cardiff University in 2020.

 Rebekah gained experience with injury prevention early in her career with Wales U19 Netball and the Junior Welsh Archers.
 As she gained experience in the private sector, she began working closely with triathlon, running and cycling clubs and quickly gained a passion for sharing advice on acute injury management, tissue healing and injury prevention.
 This came in the form of educational seminars presented to recreational athletes looking to reduce those same niggly injuries that plague them year after year.
 Working with people on an individual basis training for their first 5k right up to Ironman, ultramarathons and even climbing Everest, she thrived on helping people recover faster and empower them with knowledge and techniques to optimise their performance.
 During this time she also qualified in Western Medical Acupuncture and Sport Trauma Management and worked pitch side for a number of rugby teams.